BarthPaleologue/Blog/content/posts/The-Compute-Shader-Tutorial-1/index.md

 As I mentionned at the beginning, we will be using WebGPU to write our compute shaders.
 WebGPU is a new graphics API that is currently being developed by the W3C.
 Its main strength is that it aims to be cross-platform, targeting native applications and also the web!

 We will develop right in the browser, using BabylonJS, a 3D engine that supports WebGPU.
 By doing that, we don't need to install any code editor or compiler.

+Moreover, BabylonJS has a [strong commitment to backward compatibility](https://babylonjs.medium.com/there-and-back-again-a-tale-of-backwards-compatibility-in-babylon-js-47ffc4f7ed6f), so you can be sure that your code (and also this tutorial) will still work in the future as the WebGPU API evolves.

 ### Requirements